... because these things matter.

 Do you always find production partners for new clients?

 The Carolina Textile District does not sign NDAs or Confidentiality Agreements.
 Since we have a huge network of manufacturing partners and process numerous client applications every week it just isn’t feasible.
-However, we take our client’s privacy and requests for confidentiality very seriously.
-Typically, surveys are only shared with production partners to see if they are available and interested in manufacturing your product.
-We have never had an issue with a partner sharing or copying private client information or ideas.
-We understand that some clients will not proceed without an NDA.
-If you fall in that category, we apologize for the inconvenience and wish you the best with your business venture.
+However, we take our client’s privacy and requests for confidentiality very seriously and have never had an issue with a partner sharing or copying private client information or ideas.

 Does The District work with overseas manufacturers or fabric suppliers?